jjmedinaariza/modelling_book/docs/05-inference.md

 This is very useful because then we can use this knowledge to generate what we call the **margin of error**.
 The margin of error is simply *the largest likely sampling error*.
 In social science we typically choose likely to imply 95%.
 So that there is a 95% chance that the sampling error is less than the margin of error.
 By extension this means that there is only a 5% chance that the sampling error will be bigger: that we have been very unlucky and our sample mean falls in one of the tails of the sampling distribution.
 Again, this may sound a bit abstract but below it will become clearer.

-Looking at the standard normal distribution we know that about 95% of the cases fall within 2 standard deviations on either side of the mean.
+Looking at the theoretical standard normal distribution we know that about 95% of the cases fall within 2 standard deviations on either side of the mean.
 We know then that 95% of the sample means (95.46% to be more precise) will fall within two standard errors  of the expected value (e.g., the mean of the sampling distribution).
 So we can say that the margin of error, the largest likely estimation error, equals 2 standard errors.
 More accurately, the margin of error equals 1.96 standard errors (1.96 corresponds to 95% whereas the value 2 corresponds to 95.46%).

 This may be much clearer with an example.
 Let’s focus in our variable “IQ”.
 Look at the standard error (the standard deviation of the collection of sample means) for the sampling distribution of “IQ” when we took samples of 100 cases.
 We produced this earlier on.